emmajanedrews/base-template/_posts/2017-11-02-how-short-term-rentals-can-boost-your-real-estate-investment-strategy.md

 {% include youtube.html %}

-To discuss how short-term rentals can make a wise real estate investment strategy, we’ve brought in ***Reese [sp?
-Last name?]**,* a client of ours who’s recently found success investing in short-term rentals.
+To discuss how short-term rentals can make a wise real estate investment strategy, we’ve brought in Reese*,* a client of ours who’s recently found success investing in short-term rentals.

 Reese had a few goals in mind when she got into real estate investing.
 Though she wasn’t initially thrilled about the idea, **after a few conversations with us, it became clear to her that it was a great option to add to the current investments she has from a diversification standpoint**.
 She also considered it important to gain some passive income in addition to her job.
 On a more personal note, it was important for her to have an investment dedicated to the medical needs of her son.